 Winding byways travel along the quaint winding courses of Indian, Second, Rich, Cove, Potts, and Hans Creeks; the gently rolling plateaus of karst farmland; and the picturesque valleys nestled along the lofty ridges of the Appalachian Mountains.
 Along the way you will you can visit sites on the Civil War Trail or the Rural Heritage Quilt Trail.
 Remember the road trip?

 This is where grandparents can teach grandchildren how to drop a line into a sparkling fishin' hole.
-Local foods?
-Visit the Monroe Farm Market.
 Unique lodging?
-See how our inkeepers can make your stay unforgettable.
+See how our innkeepers can make your stay unforgettable.
 Get Real! in a place called Monroe!